ngv2003/ngv2003/README.md

 - 👋 Hi, I’m @ngv2003
-- 👀 I’m interested in ML
+- 👀 I’m interested in Development,ML
-- 🌱 I’m currently learning ML
+- 🌱 I’m currently learning dev
-- 💞️ I’m looking to collaborate on ML
+- 💞️ I’m looking to collaborate on Full stack dev
 - 📫 How to reach me ...

 <!---